~A Quick Guide to Starting Seeds~

 We have seeds available for purchase.
 You’ll find directions on the packets, but there a few basic guidelines that you can follow right now.

-Direct seed for when the soil “can be worked,” (this is right now in Londonderry) these include spinach, rutabaga, parsnips, turnips, peas, beets, carrots, radishes, lettuce and Swiss chard.
+Direct seed for when the soil “can be worked,” these include spinach, rutabaga, parsnips, turnips, peas, beets, carrots, radishes, lettuce and Swiss chard.
 Kale is a cold crop, but it prefers to germinate at a warmer temperature.
 We recommend that you start Kale indoors and once it has a few true leaves it can be transplanted outside.

-Seeds to start indoors will be warmer season crops, think of what you eat during the summer months, which can be seeded right now.
+Seeds to start indoors will be warmer season crops, think of what you eat during the summer months.
 These will include tomatoes, peppers, eggplants, celery, cilantro, basil, oregano, and other herbs.
 You will need bright light (at least 6 hours of direct sun or a growing lamp) and the soil for most of these crops should be 65F.
 Peppers will germinate better with warmer soil temperatures, 70F at night and 80F during the day.
 If this is not achievable, it may take longer for peppers to germinate.

 Potatoes will need warmer temperatures; around here we aim for mid-April.
 We have potato sets projected to arrive the week of March 30th.